jsampedro77/NazkaLocationBundle/README.md

 NazkaLocationBundle
 ===================

-Country provinces and address Doctrine entities
+Country provinces and address Doctrine entities.
+Testing only, not for production.